 Wonton soup is a popular Chinese dish.
 To make it, filled wonton dumplings are cooked in water and served in a tasty broth!
 It’s a delicious, warming, and satisfying appetizer or weeknight dinner!

-This recipe teaches you how to fill, fold, and cook wonton dumplings to turn them into vegan wonton soup!
-The vegan wonton filling consists of tofu, shiitake mushrooms, and vegetables.
+This recipe teaches you how to fill, fold, and cook vegetarian wontons to turn them into a vegetarian wonton soup!
+The filling consists of tofu, shiitake mushrooms, and vegetables.
 Served in a delicious vegetable broth enriched with fresh ginger, soy sauce, and sesame oil.
 It’s perfect if you garnish it with bok choy and scallion!

 one hand holding a spoon with vegan wonton wrapper